Transportation Fee FAQs

 Who is eligible for the U-Pass?

 Any full- or part-time undergraduate student at the participating community colleges and universities.
 You must be taking at least one class in the current semester, fall or spring only.
-At this time graduate students as well as exclusively online students are not eligible for the program.
+Graduate students and students enrolled in exclusively 100% online programs are not eligible for the U-PASS program and are not billed the transportation fee.

 How long is the pass valid?